nicoaws/dncs-lab/README.md

 ip route add default via 172.16.3.1
 ```
 ## host-c.sh
-For host-c, as it have to run a docker image, we also installed docker, and modifyied the Vagrantfile increasing the memory `vb.memory = 512`.
+For host-c, as it have to run a docker image, we also installed docker, and modified the Vagrantfile increasing the memory `vb.memory = 512`.
 ```
 export DEBIAN_FRONTEND=noninteractive
 sudo su